 As noted above, although the foregoing discussion has only focused on the level of disaggregation of auditor remuneration and the types of entities subject to the requirements, the requirements in the various jurisdictions address a wider range of issues.
 Full extracts of the auditor remuneration disclosure requirements for entities by jurisdiction are contained in Appendix 2 of this Report.
-For convenience, a high-level summary is provided in the following Table 3, identifying the full range of issues, followed by Table 4, summarising the types of entities that are subject to the requirements in each jurisdiction.
+For convenience, a high-level summary is provided in the following Table 3, identifying the full range of issues, followed by Table 4, summarising the types of entities that are subject to the requirements identified as part of the research undertaken for the purpose of this Report in each jurisdiction.